 Why Serve Drinks?

-This creates another question, however.
-Why even serve drinks?
+With theme cafes being so prevalent in Korea, it brings up another question: Why even serve drinks?
 Why not just make study rooms?
 Or a place you can go to play with cats (rather than a cat ‘cafe’)?
+What’s the point of selling drinks at these places when it makes more sense not to?

-Firstly, hot drinks are loved by all.
+Well, firstly we can point out the obvious.
+Hot drinks are loved by all.
 For example, board games are made infinitely better with a nice cup of tea or coffee.
 As is a study period in the infamous study cafes.
+There’s something about having a quality, hot drink that makes whatever you are doing better.

 However, more importantly, drinks allow a universal payment method that doesn’t need to be monitored.
 Many cafes in Korea will have overpriced drinks, and purchasing a drink is a requirement to enter.
 These drinks act as an entry fee.